duckduckgo/duckduckhack-docs/frontend-reference/cheat-sheet-reference.md

 If you'd like to add more names for the subject of your cheat sheet (in addition to the file name), you can specify them in the `aliases` property of your cheat sheet JSON file.
 For example, if your cheat sheet file is `lord-of-the-rings.json`, a natural alias is 'LOTR'.
 For details check out the [Cheat Sheet JSON Reference](#cheat-sheet-json-reference).

+> Only use `aliases` to specify additional *names* for your topic (e.g. 'LOTR') and not trigger phrases (e.g. 'LOTR guide').
+This is because any aliases will be automatically combined with the standard set of [cheat sheet trigger words](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm).

 ## Cheat Sheet JSON Reference

 Below is a summary of the [`vim.json`](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/json/vim.json) file, which displays a cheat sheet when searching for ["vim cheat sheet"](https://duckduckgo.com/?q=vim+cheat+sheet&ia=answer).